actano/profitbricks-client/README.md

 - [git](https://git-scm.com/downloads) in your PATH
 - [node and npm](https://nodejs.org/en/) in your PATH

-1. clone this repo: `git clone https://github.com/actano/bootstrap.git`
+1. clone this repo: `git clone https://github.com/actano/profitbricks-client.git`
-2. enter the directory: `cd bootstrap`
+2. enter the directory: `cd profitbricks-client`
 3. install npm modules: `npm i`
-4. run the script, for instance: `npm run coffee profitbricks/restAPI/playground.coffee`
+4. run the script, for instance: `$(npm bin)/coffee examples/executor.coffee`

+# Authentication

+Authentication with ProfitBricks is made via username and password.
+To set these use the environment variables `PROFITBRICKS_USER` and `PROFITBRICKS_PASSWORD`.

 # Usage

     {Builder} = require './builder'
     Synchronizer = require './synchronizer'
     synchronizer = new Synchronizer builder

 `Builder` creates an internal datastructure which is similar to the datastructure of [profitbricks](https://devops.profitbricks.com/api/rest/#overview)

-To see how to create a datacenter with servers and LANs take a look into the `playgroud.coffee`.
-You have a builder fluent API and a JSON import API.
+To see how to create a datacenter with servers and LANs take a look into the `examples/datacenterDefinition.coffee`.

-To create a datacenter from a builder instance on profitbricks, you have this API:

-`synchronizer.uploadAndReplace()` - creates a new datacenter, delete if there is already an existing one with the same name

-`synchronizer.verify()` - checks if the datacenter in the builder is equal to the remote datacenter at profitbricks

-`synchronizer.addMissingServers()` - creates missing servers, which are contained in the builder but are missing remote at profitbricks

 ## Issues & Limitations